Best New Cars for Teens

 Consumer Reports and IIHS name safe, reliable new cars and SUVs that are smart choices for teens

 It is an exciting, and worrisome, time when a teenager first gets their driver’s license.
 Parents want to empower their child to be safe and responsible behind the wheel, starting with a good driver’s education program, car insurance, and an appropriate car.

 Picking the right car can be the hardest part, as there are so many factors to consider.
-That is why Consumer Reports and the Insurance Institute for Highway Safety have combined forces to recommend new and used cars that testing and analysis have shown to be best suited to inexperienced drivers.
+That is why Consumer Reports and the Insurance Institute for Highway Safety (IIHS) have teamed up to recommend new and used cars that testing and analysis have shown to be best suited to inexperienced drivers.

 To make the cut to be considered among the best new cars for teens, vehicles must have: